tonywalker1/cpp_tools/README.md

 **.clang-tidy** - My favorite clang-tidy configuration.

 **configure_cmake.py** - Commandlines for CMake can be lengthy.
 This script simplifies running CMake for a few common options.

 **install_catch2** - Clone, build, and install the latest version of Catch2.

+**install_date** - Install Howard Hinnant's date/timezone library (accepted for
+  C++20 but not implemented yet in GCC/Clang).

 # Usage